 Since April 2015, the governance bodies of defined contribution workplace pensions have been required to seek to obtain information on charges and transaction costs and explain the extent to which they offer good value for members.
 Since January 2018, asset managers have had a corresponding obligation to provide this information in accordance with a standardised methodology for calculating transaction costs as set out in FCA rules.
 Together the IA and ABI developed a standardised framework of templates for delivering this information.

 In May 2017 the Local Government Pension Scheme (LGPS) Advisory Board launched the Code of Transparency for LGPS asset managers.
 The Code aims to assist LGPS funds in obtaining the data they require in order to report costs on a transparent basis and is based on the disclosure template proposed by the IA in March 2017.
-The Advisory Board has committed to replace the Code templates with the template developed by the Institutional Disclosure Working Group (IDWG) and its successor bodies.
+In May 2019 the Advisory Board replaced the Code templates with the tools provided by the Cost Transparency Initiative and created a twelve month transition period.

-Since the start of 2018 distributors and advisors providing services under the recast Markets in Financial Instruments Directive (MiFID II) have been required to provide information about all costs and charges within the funds they offer to their clients.
-Product providers need to support distributors in fulfilling their obligations by providing the relevant cost information.
+Distributors and advisors providing services under the recast Markets in Financial Instruments Directive (MiFID II) are required to provide information about all costs and charges within the funds they offer to their clients.
+Product providers need to support distributors in fulfilling their obligations by providing the relevant cost information based on the information given in the UCITS KIID or, where relevant, the PRIIP KID.
 Similarly MiFID-regulated asset managers are required to provide information about all costs and charges incurred in respect of the portfolios they manage both for their retail and professional clients.

-Since the start of 2018 providers offering packaged retail and insurance-based investment products (PRIIPs) to retail clients have been required to provide key information documents (KIDs) containing information on the total costs and the possible effect they might have on the investment.
-Fund managers of UCITS and NURS are exempt from these requirements until the end of 2019 and this exemption is expected to be extended to the end of 2021.
+Providers offering PRIIPs to retail clients are required to provide key information documents (KIDs) containing information on the total costs and the possible effect they might have on the investment.
+Fund managers of UCITS and NURS are exempt from these requirements until the end of 2021.
 During the exemption fund managers will need to support their insurance clients in fulfilling their obligations by providing the relevant cost information.

 In February 2019 the FCA issued a feedback statement summarising the findings of their Call for Input concerning the PRIIPs Regulation.